Ever helped anyone with a gadget?

-Pick even the oldest of the resumes you can find.
+Pick even the oldest of the help desk resumes you can find.
 In each of it, you would see that the most recent work experience is always at the top.

 This is further followed by the other jobs that you have done previously.